 - Provides you with valuable tips and advice to help you both.

-- Giving examples through short caregiver stories.
+- Gives examples with short caregiver stories.

 “Caring for Mum who has Alzheimer’s had been made much easier after reading this book.
 Practical suggestions that family and paid carers can work on together has created greater consistency of care.
 Mum is happier and less anxious.
 Brilliant resource.
 Highly recommended” Angharad.